$G_2'$-Slodowy Slices I: Geometric Structures: Cyclic G2' -Higgs Bundles

 \section{Cyclic \texorpdfstring{$\Gtwosplit$}{G2'}-Higgs Bundles}

-In this section, we recall some basic facts on the non-abelian Hodge (NAH) correspondence, and describe the general cyclic $\Gtwosplit$-Higgs bundles of \cite{CT24} in terms of $\C$-cross-product bases for $\imoct^\C$.
+In this section, we recall some basic facts on the non-abelian Hodge (NAH) correspondence, and describe the general cyclic $\Gtwosplit$-Higgs bundles of \cite{CT24} in terms of $\C$-cross product bases for $\imoct^\C$.
 We then derive Hitchin's equations for the Higgs bundles of interest.